 - The Homestar Runner cartoon "Weclome Back"[sic] had Strong Bad talking about checking an e-mail in mid-air.
 Unfortunately, he pulled the "mash stop when you think you're mashing record and mash record when you think you're mashing stop" routine, so all we get is footage of Strong Bad in an airplane talking about how excited he is, and then footage of Strong Bad talking about how incredible the whole thing was, mentioning that they met various celebrities and apparently encountered a narwal.
 Of course, this being Strong Bad, he might have exaggerated it.

 - The final episode of Red vs. Blue Season 9 has Caboose recounting their daring rescue operation.
 None of it is shown due to the perspective of the narrator.

-- In Das Bo Schitt's Computer Quest (A side-action Gmod animation explaining why the Gmod Idiot Box Episode 10 hadn't been released yet.), Metrocop #1 and Chuck Norris fight for the final piece of Bo Schitt's brand-new computer: the motherboard.
+- In Das Bo Schitt's Computer Quest (a side-action Gmod animation explaining why The Gmod Idiot Box episode 10 hadn't been released yet), Metrocop #1 and Chuck Norris fight for the final piece of Bo Schitt's brand-new computer: the motherboard.
 Too bad the scene went missing just as they were going to come to terms, coupled with Peter Griffin's laugh.
-Doubles as a Crowning Momentof Funny.

 - Dr. Horrible's Sing-Along Blog: